Life

 One of my peers, Rodney Achinike Nsirim, from South Africa, shared with me the following wisdom: "I check my scores at the end of the time just after my exams.
 Especially with the Discussion Forums.
 I don't want to hold any grudge against any classmate who gave me a low score; I really can't add that to all my problems."

 It is interactions with peers, such as with Rodney, that I will miss dearly in the next season.
-Also, my instructors encouraged me throughout the journey, and this blog is a direct result of such encouragement.
+Additionally, my instructors provided me with encouragement throughout the journey, and this blog is a direct result of that support.

 Of course!
 Anytime!

-A week or two ago, UoPeople referred a prospective student to me whom I met for coffee in my hometown.
+A week or two ago, UoPeople referred a prospective student to me, whom I met for coffee in my hometown.
 I could see that he was hungry enough to study and get his degree.
 I am sure he will do pretty well.
-I gave him as many details as possible, and I did not sugarcoat anything.
-A fast-growing institution has its problems, too, but at least UoPeople handles it and gives feedback.
+I provided him with as many details as possible, and I didn't sugarcoat anything.
+A fast-growing institution has its problems, too, but at least UoPeople addresses them and provides feedback.

 Today, I am thankful for having completed what I set out to do years ago.
 The next question I must answer is: What now?